 The good news for borrowers is that you can refinance a second mortgage without too much additional effort.
 The reason for this is that your second loan is already subordinate to your primary mortgage, so refinancing it doesn’t change the order of priority for lenders who may want to make a claim against your home if you stop making payments.

-To refinance, you’ll need to meet typical mortgage requirements, such as having sufficient equity, good credit, and enough income to afford the new loan.
+To refinance just your second mortgage, you’ll need to meet typical mortgage requirements, such as having sufficient equity, good credit and enough income to afford the new loan.

 Pros and cons of refinancing your second mortgage